 What is Sans Serif Font?

-They do not have little strokes on the top and bottom of letters.
-They are also referred to as grotesk, grotesque or humanist.
-Sans serif fonts are, contrary to what their name might suggest, very easy to read on the web.
+Contrary to what their name might suggest, Sans serif fonts are straightforward to read on the web.
+They do not have tiny strokes on the top and bottom of letters.
+They are also referred to as Grotesk, grotesque or humanist.

 Sans serif fonts are among the most popular and prominent.
-These fonts are used mainly because they are recognized to be the easiest for a reader’s eye to follow along with, yet they are also easily recognized.
+These fonts are used mainly because they are the easiest for a reader’s eye to follow along with, yet they are also easily identified.

 Since sans serif fonts do not include any added tails, tufts, or curls, these tend to be much simpler in appearance and design.